-The visas and paperwork required when moving to Italy will vary greatly depending on an Expat’s nationality and individual circumstances.
+The Italian visa requirements and paperwork needed when moving to Italy will vary greatly depending on an Expat’s nationality and individual circumstances.

 As Italy is a member of the European Union, all citizens of EU or Schengen Agreement countries may live and work in Italy without requiring a visa.
-As the UK is currently still a member of the EU, British citizens do not require a visa when moving to Italy, although the impact that Brexit may have on this remains uncertain.
+As the UK is no longer a member of the EU, British citizens moving to Italy from the UK face new entry requirements for France, although the full impact of Brexit on this remains unclear.

-Non-EU Citizens should apply for a long-stay or “national” visa at their local Italian embassy before arriving in Italy, as the process may take several months.
+Non-EU Citizens should apply for a long-stay or “national” Italian visa at their local Italian embassy before arriving, as the process may take several months.
 There are over 20 types of visa for non-EU nationals, depending on their individual requirements and circumstances, with the full list available on the State Police website.

 A Permesso di Soggiorno (permit to stay, also referred to as a residence permit) is required by all non-EU nationals who stay in Italy longer than three months, and new residents should apply for this within 8 days of arriving in Italy.
 They should also obtain a Codice Fiscale, or social security number.
 Non-EU citizens do not need to obtain a separate “declaration of presence” as is the case for EU Citizens, as this is automatically allocated with their visa.